DHTMLX/docs-suite/docs/tree_collection/index.md

 # TreeCollection overview

 A set of API methods and events that allow you to work with data of a component with tree-like structure.
-Applicable to Menu, Ribbon, Sidebar, Toolbar, Tree, TreeGrid.
+Applicable to Menu, Ribbon, Sidebar, Toolbar, Tree, Grid in the TreeGrid mode.

 ## Methods